 Frequently asked questions.

-Is shooting safe ?
+Is target shooting safe ?

-Extremely safe!
+Very safe!
 Safety is very important to us and we never let anyone handle a rifle unsupervised until we are absolutely certain they are safe.
 We ensure that everyone is given a safety talk and is able to demonstrate a knowledge of the safety requirements.
 Through these measures observed by all clubs, the sport is much safer than playing football or rugby.

-Is rifle shooting difficult
+Is rifle shooting difficult ?

-Do I need special equipment ?
+Do I need my own equipment ?

 As a general rule we suggest over 12 years old however, some individuals can be younger.
 You basically need to be strong enough to safely hold and control a 6.5 kg rifle and have a responsible attitude.
 We constantly supervise anyone regardless of age who is new until we are 100% sure they are safe.

-Can anyone join this club ?
+Can anyone join the club ?

 Great, I'm really interested, what do I do next ?